1-877-929-7245

 • Breakfast, Dinner

-Day 6 - To Innsbruck and the heart of the Austrian Alps
+Day 6 - To Innsbruck in the heart of the Austrian Alps

-Arriving around noon, we get our bearings with an informative guided tour of Innsbruck's magnificently preserved Old Town.
-Reflecting the Tyrolean capital's history, it boasts wonderful Renaissance and Baroque buildings as well as traditional Tyrolean architecture.
-Along the way, we'll see Innsbruck's cathedral and Hofkirche, built by Emperor Maximilian I. On Herzog-Friedrich-Strasse, we admire the Goldenes Dachl (or Golden Roof), and the ornate Hölbling house with its imposing 14th-century watchtower.
+On arrival, we get our bearings with an informative guided tour of Innsbruck's magnificently preserved Old Town.
+Reflecting the Tyrolean capital's history, it boasts Renaissance and Baroque buildings as well as traditional Tyrolean architecture.
+Along the way, we see Innsbruck's cathedral and Hofkirche, built by Emperor Maximilian I. On Herzog-Friedrich-Strasse, we admire the Goldenes Dachl (or Golden Roof), and the ornate Hölbling house with its imposing 14th-century watchtower.

 Includes